 Again, this preference for digital payment channels was prominent across all age groups – but the 61+ demographic cited they prefer online bill payment more than any other age group, and by a sizeable margin, at that.

-3. Customers 61+ prefer online channels for all types of payments
+3. Customers 61+ use online channels for all types of payments

 Finally, we wanted to explore what types of payments customers 61+ are comfortable paying online.
 For instance, does this segment prefer to pay their phone bill online but avoids paying utility bills digitally?